CardFlight/cardflight-ios/README.md

 ### Manual Installation

-Add the **CardFlight-iOS.a** and all header files into your project.
+Add the **libCardFlightLibrary.a** and all header files into your project.
 Add the following frameworks to you project:

 - AVFoundation.framework
 - AudioToolbox.framework